technofocus-pte/iammsentraprv/Lab 3 – Microsoft Entra Identity Governance/Lab 3 – Microsoft Entra Identity Governance.md

     ![computer ](./media/image46.png)

-35. On the **Quick start** page, in the left navigation, select **Settings.** Review the list of roles and then, select **Compliance Administrator**.
+3. On the **Quick start** page, in the left navigation, select **Settings.** Review the list of roles and then, select **Compliance Administrator**.

     ![computer ](./media/image47.png)

-36. In the results, select **Compliance Administrator**.

-37. Review the role setting details information.
+4. Review the role setting details information.
 Stay on the same page and continue to the next step.

     ![computer Description automatically
     generated](./media/image48.png)

 #### Step 2 – Require approval to activate.